 This step allows importing media files (normally stimuli) and linking them to scenario/participant combinations automatically.
-This step is optional, but it is helpful, if you are handling a lot of files and don't want to link the stimulus files to the scenario/participant combinations (see Project Manager: Stimuli).
+This step is optional, but it is helpful, if you are handling a lot of files and don't want to link the media files to the scenario/participant combinations manually (see Project Manager: Media).

-The automatic import of media files assumes that their names (or paths) contain the names of the scenarios and/or stimuli that have been determined in earlier steps.
-If you want to import stimuli, check the "Import Stimulus Files" checkbox.
-The location of the stimulus files is assumed to be the concatenation of the Base Directory and the Stimulus Path Mask, in which [Scenario] is replaced by the scenario name and [Stimulus] is replaced by the stimulus name.
+The automatic import of media files assumes that their names (or paths) contain the names of the scenarios and/or participants that have been determined in earlier steps.
+If you want to import media files, check the "Import Media Files" checkbox.
+The location of the media files is assumed to be the concatenation of the Base Directory and the Media Path Mask, in which [Scenario] is replaced by the scenario name and [Participant] is replaced by the participant name.
+Additionally, you can use [Identifier] to create media identifiers, if you want to associate several media files with the same scenario/participant combination.

 Let's assume you have a base folder for your experiment, called c:\experiment.
-Let's further assume the stimulus files are located inside subfolders named "Stimuli_for_ScenarioX" (where "ScenarioX" are the names of the scenarios determined in the previous steps), and the stimulus files in those folders are called "Stimulus_ParticipantY.png" (where "ParticipantY" are the names of the participants determined in the previous steps).
-Then you would set Base Directory to "c:\experiment" and the Stimulus Path Mask to "[Scenario][Participant].png".
+Let's further assume the media files are located inside subfolders named "Media\for\ScenarioX" (where "ScenarioX" are the names of the scenarios determined in the previous steps), and the media files in those folders are called "CameraY\ParticipantZ.png" (where "CameraY" are the names of the different cameras used in the experiment, and "ParticipantZ" are the names of the participants determined in the previous steps).
+Then you would set "Base Directory" to "c:\experiment" and the Media Path Mask to "\\\\[Scenario]\[Identifier]\[Participant].png".